 The prize consists of:

-• one IPEd membership (either associate or student) for one year
+- one year’s free IPEd membership (either associate or student)

 Entry is open for work completed as part of the student’s course that demonstrates editing skills or work that reflects on issues relevant to the editing profession.
 Entries could include: